tea2x/quantum-purse-vercel/README.md

 <img width="258" alt="header-right" src="https://github.com/user-attachments/assets/3a53afb8-2f38-43cd-866b-15ef603fa89e" />

+**Important:**
+- It takes 5-10 seconds to establish connections to other nodes.
+- Another 10 - 40 seconds to fully sync a newly added account.
-**Important:** Ensure your PEERS value is greater than 0 before creating your wallet.
-Usually it takes 5-10 seconds to establish connections to other nodes in the network.
+- For a smooth experience, ensure your PEERS value is greater than 0 before creating your wallet.
+- If you don't? no worries.
+In such case you'd notice that sync percentage grows very slowly and may want to set `starting block` for each account manually after creating wallet successfully.

+## Wallet recovery

+When you import your seed phrase into Quantum Purse, it automatically restores your wallets by generating child keys sequentially, starting from index 1.
+The recovery process continues until it encounters 10 consecutive empty accounts (i.e., accounts with no transaction history).

+**Important:** Currently, recovering wallet on a newly setup Quantum Purse will result in only the first account being created because Light Client is too slow for this process.
+In such case, create accounts then set starting blocks manually!
+This will be improved in the next release.

 ## How to use

-The following are the recommended ways to use this software, ranked from most to least preferred:
+Currently, the following are the recommended ways to use this software, ranked from most to least preferred:
 1. Serve locally with webpack via `npm run start` (**recommended**).
+To use the wallet this way, refer to [Geting started](#getting-started) section.
 You can find other ways to serve the built `dist/` folder locally too.
 2. Though you can deploy this app on remote servers for example using `npm run deploy` for github pages, this is **not recommended** due to security reasons.

 ###### <u>Restrictions</u>